 We will notify you of the balance owed on your account by sending you up to three statements and by attempting to call the responsible party.
 It is your responsibility to provide Carilion with accurate contact information such as your address and phone number so we can continue to communicate with you regarding your bill.
 During this process, you will be advised of the various methods available to you to settle your account.
 We accept Visa, MasterCard, and Discover or you may apply for extended credit through your bank or through MedKey.
-Charity Care is available to those patients that do not have the financial resources to pay.
+Financial Assistance is available to those patients that do not have the financial resources to pay.
 Should you decide not to take advantage of the various methods outlined above, Carilion may place your account with a collection agency or the legal department to collect the outstanding balance owed.
 This may result in legal action being taken to collect the balance and result in additional calls, letters and increased charges such as interest or court cost.
 Information about non payment of your account or judgments entered against you may be collected by one or more credit bureaus which could affect your credit.

 Should a credit result on your account, Carilion is committed to process a refund in a timely manner.
 A special team in our patient financial services office reviews and processes such accounts full-time to determine where credits must be refunded.
 Review must be performed to determine if an insurance company might claim such a credit refundable to them or if the credit balance is refundable to you.
 This review will also include assessment of multiple service lines and serve to transfer credits where other balances may be due.
 In situations where more recent balances are awaiting payment from insurance we will hold this credit until those balances are resolved.
 Should you find delay in receiving an expected refund, our customer service team can research the status of this review and ensure any credit balance is processed appropriately.